Investing in Children and Families

 - Increase coordination and alignment between the early learning system and the K-12 school system in each community to ensure all children are on a path to academic success.

-- Ensure a continuum of care to meet the needs of children and adolescents.
+- Ensure a continuum of care to meet the needs of children and adolescent.